awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

-In the scope of an operation, bytes are considered available if the operation has not yet processed those bytes and those bytes are intended to be processed, this intention being expressed through the specific streaming interface.
+In the scope of an operation, bytes are considered available if the operation has not yet processed those bytes and those bytes are intended to be processed.
+This intention is expressed through the specific streaming interface.

 For example, in a framework where a customer is requesting output bytes from an operation and that operation must read from some source in order to produce bytes,